find-in-docs/persistLogs/README.md

 # persist
-Receive messages from message queue and persist them in a database
+Receive messages from message queue and saves them in a database